Allan Zebie: Early life

+Zebie was born in Rueil-Malmaison, France to Ivorian parents.
+He acquired French nationality on 29 July 1999, through the collective effect of his parents' naturalization.

-Zebie was born in Paris, France to parents of Ivorian descent and moved to Lachine, Quebec at age nine, later moving to Brossard, Quebec.
+He moved to Lachine, Quebec at age nine, later moving to Brossard, Quebec.
 He began playing soccer at age six in Paris, and began playing soccer in Canada with Lachine SC.
 His family then moved to Edmonton when he was 15.
 He later joined the FC Edmonton Academy.
 He then headed to Europe, where he trialed with English club Leeds United and Scottish club Rangers.

 Club career

 In 2014, he returned to FC Edmonton, where he trained with the first team for the second half of the season.
-In January 2015, he signed a professional contract with FC Edmonton to play in theNorth American Soccer League.
+In January 2015, he signed a professional contract with FC Edmonton to play in the North American Soccer League.
 He made his debut for Edmonton on May 3 against Minnesota United FC as a substitute for Albert Watson in a 2–2 draw.
 Zebie would spend three seasons with FC Edmonton, before the club ceased operations after the 2017 season.

 Zebie was announced as part of the roster of the re-launched FC Edmonton in the new Canadian Premier League on November 29, 2018.
 On November 27, 2019, Zebie re-signed with Edmonton for the 2020 season.
 He once again re-signed for the 2021 season.
 On November 14, 2021, he announced his retirement from the sport.